• Skip to main content

 Why You Will Love This Pesto Orzo Salad:

 • It can be prepared in under 30 minutes.
 Not a lot to making this pesto orzo salad.
+Only a handful of ingredients and simple prep.
 Cook the orzo, whip up the basil pesto, chop the tomatoes and mozzarella and toss it all together.
 So easy!
-For an even quicker salad, you can technically buy already made pesto and save yourself a few minutes there as well--although I highly recommend making your own.
+For an even quicker salad, you can technically use store-bought pesto and save yourself a few minutes there as well–although I highly recommend making your own homemade pesto.

 • Very simple to customize and add to the salad.
 This salad is actually pretty basic overall in the way of ingredients.
 You can add your own flair to it in so many ways.
 You can also modify it to meet your own dietary needs.